Bhagavata Purana: Cantos (skandhas)

 O ye devotees possessing a taste for divine joy, Srimad Bhagavata is the fruit (essence) of the wish-yielding tree of Veda, dropped on earth from the mouth of the parrot-like sage Suka, and is full of the nectar of supreme bliss.
 It is unmixed sweetness (devoid of rind, seed or other superfluous matter).
 Go on drinking this divine nectar again and again till there is consciousness left in you.

 First Canto

-Consisting of 19 chapters, the first canto opens with an invocation to Krishna and the assertion that the Srimad Bhagatavam, compiled by Vyasadeva, is sufficient alone to realise God.
-The overarching narration begins at the onset of Kali Yuga as a dialogue between Sukadeva Gosvami (the son of Vyasadeva) and a group of sages headed by Saunaka, as they perform a thousand-year sacrifice for Krishna and his devotees in the forest of Naimisaranya.
+Consisting of 19 chapters, the first canto opens with an invocation to Krishna and the assertion that the Srimad Bhagatavam, compiled by Veda Vyasa, is sufficient alone to realise God.
+The overarching narration begins at the onset of Kali Yuga as a dialogue between Sukadeva Gosvami (the son of Veda Vyas) and a group of sages headed by Saunaka, as they perform a thousand-year sacrifice for Krishna and his devotees in the forest of Naimisaranya.
 Questioned by the sages, topics covered by Suka Gosvami include the: